 The American Recovery and Reinvestment Act (“ARRA” or “Recovery Act”) was signed into law on Feb.
 17, 2009, by President Barack Obama.
-It is intended to jumpstart the economy as the nation tries to recover from a global economic downturn.
-The Federal government has made money available to states, cities, non-profits and other agencies and organizations.
-Funding has come through many different processes and for a wide variety of goals and priorities.
+It was intended to jumpstart the economy as the nation tries to recover from a global economic downturn.
+The Federal government made money available to states, cities, non-profits and other agencies and organizations.
+Funding came through many different processes and for a wide variety of goals and priorities.

 What it means for Garland

 The City shares the Federal government’s commitment to accountability and transparency for this process of reinvigorating Garland’s economy.
-Each quarter the City reports on the progress of putting to work ARRA funds for each awarded grant.
-Click here to view a snapshot of our progress.
+Each quarter the City reported on the progress of putting to work ARRA funds for each awarded grant.
+The City has successfully completed all of the grants awarded under ARRA.
+Click here to view a snapshot of the impact of our efforts.
 Read more information on ARRA impact at the National and State level.

 Helpful links on the City of Garland ARRA Initiatives

 • To report fraud, waste or abuse

 Helpful links on ARRA/ the Recovery Act

 • The American Recovery and Reinvestment Act (PL 111-5)